Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Stars Betting Insights

-- The Stars have won 40 of their 63 games when favored on the moneyline this season (63.5%).
+- The Stars have won 63.5% of their games this season when they've been a moneyline favorite (40-23).

-- Based on this contest's moneyline, the Stars' implied win probability is 66.1%.
+- Based on this matchup's moneyline, the Stars' implied win probability is 67.7%.

 Stars vs Kraken Additional Info